-Meng Qu, Ph.D., is an Assistant Professor at the Hiroshima University Graduate School of Humanities and Social Sciences (until Mar.
-2023); Associate Professor at the Center for Advanced Tourism Studies, Hokkaido University (from Apr.
-2023); co-convener at Small Island Cultures Research Initiative (SICRI); Associate Editor of Folk, Knowledge, Place and Regional Editor of Event Management journal.
-He is also the Guest Lecturer & Board Member at the New Ruralism Research and Development Center (NRRDC) in Graduate Institute of Building and Planning, National Taiwan University; and Visiting Research Fellow at Wakayama University Center for Tourism Research.
+Meng Qu, Ph.D., is an Associate Professor at the Hokkaido University Center for Advanced Tourism Studies; co-convener at Small Island Cultures Research Initiative (SICRI); Associate Editor of Folk, Knowledge, Place and Regional Editor of Event Management journal.
+He is also the Guest Lecturer & Board Member at the New Ruralism Research and Development Center (NRRDC) in Graduate Institute of Building and Planning, National Taiwan University and the Guest Associate Professor at Hiroshima University.
 He is also the editorial board member at Shima; Event Management Journal, Frontiers in Sustainable Tourism; Journal of Marine and Island Cultures (JMIC); Journal of Responsible Tourism Management (JRTM) and the advisory board member at CREATOUR International.

 His research draws from range of disciplinary and theoretical perspectives, especially from the fields of creative/tourism geography, rural and island studies, with a focus on East Asia.
 Key research topics include socially engaged art festivals, relational aesthetics, creative in-migrants, sustainability, and rural revitalization.
 His current research aims at producing an interdisciplinary nexus on rural revitalization by focusing on creative tourism initiatives to revitalize communities in peripheral areas.